bootdotdev/blog/content/golang/golang-vs-java-go.md

 Garbage collectors are automatic memory management tools, and multithreading is a CPU feature that allows multiple threads or instructions to be executed at once, making Java and Go concurrent languages.

-Garbage collectors are famous for weighing down performance, however, Go’s compiler is newer and optimized, so even with the added feature, it doesn’t add nearly as much drag as it did to Java in the tests.
+Garbage collectors are famous for weighing down performance, however, Go's compiler is newer and optimized, so even with the added feature, it doesn't add nearly as much drag as it did to Java in the tests.

-Multithreading doesn’t inherently eat up memory, but Java’s concurrency is dense and bulky compared to Go’s, and it takes an excessive amount of memory to craft and destroy Java threads.
+Multithreading doesn't inherently eat up memory, but Java's concurrency is dense and bulky compared to Go's, and it takes an excessive amount of memory to craft and destroy Java threads.
 A server can only handle a small amount of Java threads, whereas it can handle thousands of threads in Golang.

-In fact, one of Golang’s best features is its multithreading abilities.
-Its cutting-edge ‘goroutines’ provide a smooth application, and even allows you to check your code in binary to ensure its safety.
+In fact, one of Golang's best features is its multithreading abilities.
+Its cutting-edge 'goroutines' provide a smooth application, and even allows you to check your code in binary to ensure its safety.

-In the end, a comparison of [Go’s and Java’s](https://medium.com/@dexterdarwich/comparison-between-java-go-and-rust-fdb21bd5fb7c) [memory](https://medium.com/@dexterdarwich/comparison-between-java-go-and-rust-fdb21bd5fb7c) [usage](https://medium.com/@dexterdarwich/comparison-between-java-go-and-rust-fdb21bd5fb7c), when sitting idle, showed Java consumed upwards of 160 MB of memory, while Go only used 0.86 MB – an insane difference.
+In the end, a comparison of [Go's and Java's](https://medium.com/@dexterdarwich/comparison-between-java-go-and-rust-fdb21bd5fb7c) [memory](https://medium.com/@dexterdarwich/comparison-between-java-go-and-rust-fdb21bd5fb7c) [usage](https://medium.com/@dexterdarwich/comparison-between-java-go-and-rust-fdb21bd5fb7c), when sitting idle, showed Java consumed upwards of 160 MB of memory, while Go only used 0.86 MB – an insane difference.

-**Conclusion:** While both languages use potentially memory and time-wasting features, Golang’s innovative and leading-edge design allows it to avoid the issues that plague Java.
+**Conclusion:** While both languages use potentially memory and time-wasting features, Golang's innovative and leading-edge design allows it to avoid the issues that plague Java.

 ## Golang vs Java: The Final Verdict

 So, which is better, Golang or Java?

-Well, it’s not a one size fits all kind of decision.
+Well, it's not a one size fits all kind of decision.
 Depending on your project, your preferences, and a range of other factors, either Java or Go will work better for you.

 Are you more into traditional coding?
 Do you prefer greater control over the intimate details of your program and thrive with a large community?
 Are you looking to add a stable and classic language to your skillset?
 Then Java could be the answer for you!

-However, if you’re more interested in learning the latest technology, or eager to join the industry and learn a language fast that promises a highly-paid career, then Golang is your perfect choice.
+However, if you're more interested in learning the latest technology, or eager to join the industry and learn a language fast that promises a highly-paid career, then Golang is your perfect choice.

 We're big fans of Go here at boot.dev, which is why we created our [Learn Go courses](https://boot.dev/learn/learn-golang) to help programmers learn Go and take advantage of all its benefits.
 Our course takes you from complete beginner, all way through even the more advanced concepts -- and then when you've gained the skills, our [Go Interview Prep](https://boot.dev/learn/learn-golang) course is designed to get you a job programming Go.